Rachnerd/angular2/README.md

 ```
 Implement Angular 2's equivalant to ng-repeat called *ngFor.
-Render the names of the people.
+Render the names of the people (give each person tag a 'row' class).
 ```

 We want to be able to add someone to this list.
 Instead of the usual